ilpech/gryaz/README.md

 # gryaz
-rep for code testing and trash things
+rep for code testing and trash things don't want to rewrite again